-The more up to date monitoring of nitrogen dioxide in this report confirms that the Government's air quality objectives for NO_2 are still being exceeded widely at locations within the Town Centre AQMA.
+The more up to date monitoring of nitrogen dioxide in this report confirms that the Government's air quality annual mean objective for NO_2 is still being exceeded widely at locations within the Town Centre AQMA.
 The Council will therefore maintain AQMA 5 for this pollutant.

-No other areas out of the AQMA were found to exceed Government objectives and therefore the Council will produce a Progress Report in 2010.
+No other areas out of the AQMA were found to exceed Government objectives and therefore the Council will produce an Updating and Screening Assessment in 2012.

-Following the declaration of AQMA 5, the Council is in the process of producing a Further Assessment to be submitted to DEFRA in November 2010.
-Following this, the Air Quality Action Plan will be revised and submitted to DEFRA in May 2010.
+Following the declaration of AQMA 5, the Council has produced a Further Assessment which was submitted in draft format to DEFRA in November 2010.
+The Air Quality Action Plan is in the process of being produced and will be submitted to DEFRA in September 2011.